Anniversary sundialsPrevious Next

 The anniversary sundial also shows some of the many ways a David Harber piece can be personalized.

-The engraving on the base and reflected in the globe won a competition amongst women students at the College for an inscription which captured the spirit of the anniversary sundial.
+The engraving on the base and reflected in the globe is the winning caption in a competition amongst women students at the College for an inscription which captured the spirit of the anniversary sundial.

-The base also bears the words: For all women at Balliol: past present and future – to denote that all woman involved at Balliol are part of the celebration, and not only students and academics.Download Exterior brochureScroll for more
+The base also bears the words: For all women at Balliol: past present and future – to denote that all woman involved at Balliol are part of the celebration, and not only students and academics.Scroll for more

 A time-capsule in the sundial contains names and signatures of current Balliol women – fellows, graduates, undergraduate and staff.
 There is also a list and signatures of the first 1979 cohort of women undergraduates.